 - The approximate retail value of the prizes (see below for more detail)

-Your sweepstakes will also have a built-in alternate method of entry (a free mail-in entry option), which is legally required.
+Your sweepstakes rules will also describe an alternate method of entry (a free mail-in entry option), which is legally required.

-These official rules are relatively standard and cover the requirements of sweepstakes for US-based organizations.
-You should review the rules carefully to make sure your campaign remains in compliance with them, and let us know of any changes you’d like made before your sweepstakes goes live.
+The official rules are relatively standard and cover the requirements of most sweepstakes for US-based organizations.
+You should review the rules carefully to make sure your campaign remains in compliance with them.
+You can let us know if you'd like to make any changes to the rules before your sweepstakes goes live.

-You can also contact us to override the built-in rules if you have specialized legal requirements, or provide your own rules.
-RallyUp does not provide legal advice or guidance, but we work with your legal team to accommodate specific requirements.
+You can also contact us to provide your own rules if you have specialized legal requirements.
+RallyUp does not provide legal advice or guidance, but we can work with your legal team to accommodate specific requirements.
 Please feel free to reach out to us for more information.

 Approximate Retail Value (ARV)

-The approximate retail value of your prize(s) is an important detail which will determine the requirements for your sweepstakes.
-Most organizations determine the ARV based on the cost to purchase the prize, or by using the manufacturer’s suggested retail price (MSRP).
+The approximate retail value of your prize(s) is an important legal detail for your sweepstakes.
+Most organizations determine the ARV based on the cost to purchase the prize, or by using the "street" price.
 Some types of prizes, such as spending time with a celebrity, may not have an ARV, since these prizes are unique to the campaign and can’t be purchased.

 If the prize is cash or if there is an option for the winner(s) to choose cash instead of the prize, then the actual cash value should be listed as the ARV.